Jalanirapu/Command-Line-Calculator/README.md

-Here’s a **GitHub-friendly version of the README** with proper formatting, section headers, and a professional tone:

----

 # Simple Command-Line Calculator 🧮

 A **simple, interactive command-line calculator** written in Python.
-It supports basic arithmetic operations and gracefully handles user errors.
+It supports basic arithmetic operations and handles user errors.

 ---